Mycena maculata: Description

-The cap of M. maculata varies in shape from broadly conic to convex initially, soon expanding to bell-shaped or broadly convex at maturity; when expanded the cap diameter is typically between 2 and 4 cm.
+The cap varies in shape from broadly conic to convex initially, soon expanding to bell-shaped or broadly convex at maturity; when expanded the cap diameter is typically between 2 and 4 cm.
 It usually has a distinct umbo, which can be abruptly convex in some individuals and very broad and low in others.
 The cap margin closely approaches the stem when young, but often flares or curves upward with age.
 The cap surface is smooth, slimy to the touch, often opaque when young but becomes partially translucent so that the outlines of the gills underneath the cap may be seen nearly to the center, before fading.
 It is often somewhat wrinkled or has the radial gill grooves deepening with age.
 It is initially dirty blackish-brown or nearly black, becoming paler dirty brown to brownish-gray with age, and usually with reddish-brown spots.
 The flesh is somewhat thick under the umbo, but becomes abruptly thinner over the area of the margin (about 0.15 mm).
 It is cartilaginous and firm, dark or pale watery gray, changing slowly to dirty reddish-brown when cut or bruised.
 It has no distinguishable odor, and a taste ranging from mild to slightly farinaceous (like flour).

 The gills are bluntly adnate, later becoming toothed and somewhat sinuate.
 They are narrow, becoming moderately broad (4–5 mm), whitish to pale gray in color, soon staining with reddish spots.
 Sometimes the gills separate slightly from the cap, but remain attached to each other to form a collar.
 The gill spacing is close to subdistant, with about 17–24 gills reaching the stem; there are additionally about three tiers of lamellulae (short gills that do not extend fully from the cap margin to the stem).
 The stem is usually 4–8 cm long and 2–5 mm thick, occasionally much longer, often with a long pseudorhiza (a cordlike structure resembling a plant root) 1–5 cm that can root into the substrate.
 The stem is densely covered with sharp, stiff white hairs on the lower portion, and smooth above.
 It is sometimes twisted, nearly equal in width throughout, hollow, and cartilaginous.
 The top portion of the stem is pallid, while the remainder is the same color or paler than the cap.
 The stem base becomes stained reddish-brown to purplish, or the entire lower portion turns a dirty wine red.
 The edibility of the mushroom is unknown.